ConsensusBatcher/ConsensusBatcher/README.md

 # SkyConsensus

-This repository is for "Asynchronous BFT Consensus Made Practical in Wireless Networks."
+This repository is for "Asynchronous BFT Consensus Made Wireless".

 ### Note